Xochimilco (altepetl): History

 The first human presence in the area was of hunter gatherers, who eventually settled into farming communities.
 The first settlements in the Xochimilco area were associated with the Cuicuilco, Copilco and Tlatilco settlements during the Classic period.
-The Xochimilca people, considered to be one of the seven Nahua tribes that migrated into the Valley of Mexico, first settled around 900 CD in Cuahilama, near what is now Santa Cruz Acalpixca.
+The Xochimilca people, considered to be one of the seven tribes that migrated into the Valley of Mexico from Chicomoztoc, first settled around 900 CD in Cuahilama, near what is now Santa Cruz Acalpixca.
 They worshipped sixteen deities, with Chantico, goddess of the hearth and Cihuacoatl, an earth goddess and Amimitl, god of chinampas the most important.
+Although Nahuatl was the main language, there was an Otomi minority.

 The Xochimilcas were farmers and founded their first dominion under a leader named Acatonallo.
 He is credited for inventing the chinampa system of agriculture in order to increase production.
 These chinampas eventually became the main producer with crops such as corn, beans, chili peppers, squash and more.
 The city of Xochimilco was founded in 919.
 Over time, it grew and began to dominate other areas on the south side of the lakes such as Mixquic, Tláhuac, Culhuacan and even parts of what is now the State of Morelos.
 Xochimilco had one woman ruler, which did not happen anywhere else in Mesoamerica in the pre-Hispanic period.
 She is credited with adding a number of distinctive dishes to the area’s cuisine, with inclusions such as necuatolli, chileatolli (atole with chili pepper), esquites and tlapiques.

 In 1352, then emperor Caxtoltzin moved the city from the mainland to the island of Tlilan.
 In this respect it was like another island city in the area, Tenochtitlan.
 Although no longer an island, the city center is still in the same spot.
 In 1376, Tenochtitlan attacked Xochimilco, forcing the city to appeal to Azcapotzalco for help.
 The conquest was unsuccessful, but Xochimilco was then forced to pay tribute to Azcapotzalco.
 Tenochtitlan succeeded in conquering Xochimilco in 1430, while it was ruled by Tzalpoyotzin.
 Shortly thereafter, Aztec emperor Itzcoatl built the causeway or calzada that would connect the two cities over the lake.
 During the reign of Moctezuma Ilhuicamina, the Xochimilcas contributed materials and manpower to construct a temple to Huitzilopochtli.
 They also participated in the further conquests of the Aztec Empire such as in Cuauhnáhuac (Cuernavaca), Xalisco and the Metztitlán and Oaxaca valleys.
 For their service, Ahuizotl, granted the Xochimilcas autonomy in their lands, and the two cities coexisted peacefully.
 Aztec emperors would pass by here on royal barges on their way to Chalco/Xico, then an island in Lake Chalco.